Orange City Council votes to pass Emergency Ordinance no. 632, to require face coverings, effective 12:01 a.m. on Tuesday, July 7. Read more here.

-City Hall and other administrative offices will reopen to the public on Monday, June 1st.
+As of June 1, City Hall and other administrative offices are open to the public.

 The City of Orange City continues to monitor the situation regarding the coronavirus, otherwise known as COVID-19.
 We will continue to update our website and our social media pages regarding important information about COVID-19 as it pertains to the City of Orange City.